Organic Premium Yacon Root Syrup

 1) Yacon syrup has a pleasant caramel-like, molasses flavor.
 It is thick and sticky and it easily substitutes for maple sugar or molasses in recipes and brown sugar in baking.

-2) Sweeten beverages (but not too much as it is a prebiotic food).
+2) Low-calorie natural sweetener for beverages (but not too much as it is a prebiotic food).

 Suggested serving: 1-2 teaspoons a day